Real Madrid fixtures: La Liga 2021-22 dates & when do they play Barcelona?

 - 'Mbappe has an oversized ego' - Why did France's golden boy flop at Euro 2020?

-The Spanish football association (RFEF) confirmed the fixtures on June 30 and Goal has all the details.
+The Spanish football assocation (RFEF) confirmed the fixtures on June 30 and Goal has all the details.

 When do Real Madrid play Barcelona?